martyn-smith/cryptopals/README.md

 # CRYPTOPALS

-A simple attempt at the problems posed by the [cryptopals](https://cryptopals.com) website.
+A simple attempt at the problems posed on the [cryptopals](https://cryptopals.com) website.

 Each problem has a python file associated with it in the directory associated with the set that problem is in, e.g. set_1/c1.py for the very first problem.
 Each set is self-contained.